nickp10/mcubed-persistence/README.md

 * *--appName* - **Required.** This is the name of the application to check access for.
 * *--appKey* - **Required.** This is the key that was generated for the application to check access for.
 * *--tableName* - **Required.** This is the name of the table to check access to.

+`DeleteTable`
+This will delete a table and all of its records from the database.
+This will also delete any privileges that have been configured for this table.

+* *--tableName* - **Required.** This is the name of the table to delete.

 Setting Up
 ----